lambdaprime/dope4j/README.md

 `-debug=<true|false>` - print debug information and log it to `dope4j-debug.log` inside system temporary folder.
 Default is "false".

+`-exportMetricsToCsv=<path>` - path to local folder where emitted metrics will be exported in CSV format.

+`-exportMetricsToElastic=<elasticsearch_url>` - address of ElasticSearch where to emit metrics.
+Credentials can be part of the URL.
+Example http://user:password@localhost:9200

 `-totalRunTime=<true|false>` - print total execution time when command finishes.

 ## showResults